home-assistant/home-assistant.io/source/_integrations/proxmoxve.markdown

   default: true
   type: boolean
 username:
   description: The username used to authenticate.
+Can include the realm by appending "@<realm>".
   required: true
   type: string
 password:
   description: The password used to authenticate.
-Can include the realm by appending "@<realm>"
   required: true
   type: string
 realm: